Studying many-body localization in exchange-coupled electron spin qubits using spin-spin correlations: Introduction

-We calculate all three of the above metrics for chains of spins of lengths $L=2$ to $8$ (i.e., a spin chain containing $2$--$8$ localized electron spins in quantum dots arranged in a one dimensional array with controllable inter-spin coupling).
+We calculate the average level spacing ratio for chains of spins of lengths $L=3$ to $10$ (i.e., a spin chain containing $3$--$10$ localized electron spins in quantum dots arranged in a one-dimensional array with controllable interspin coupling) and the long-time entanglement entropy and spin-spin correlation functions for chains of lengths $L=2$ to $8$ (it is impossible to define a level spacing ratio for $L=2$ within the $S_z=1-\tfrac{1}{2}L$ subspace, as there are only two levels in that subspace).
 We assume quasistatic electronic and Overhauser noise, which appear as noise in the exchange couplings and the magnetic field, respectively.
 The quasistatic noise approximation is valid here since the typical gate operations times are much faster than the time scale for any dynamical noise fluctuations.
 We assume that the exchange interactions in the presence of noise follow a Gaussian distribution of mean $J_0$ and standard deviation $\sigma_J$, truncated to positive values of the exchange (because the exchange coupling cannot change sign in quantum dot based systems), and that the magnetic field fluctuations, arising from background slow nuclear dynamics, also follow a Gaussian distribution, with zero mean and standard deviation $\sigma_h$.
-The Gaussian random noise approximation is widely used for spin qubits, and should be well-valid given the unknown random nature of the background noise fluctuations.
+The Gaussian random noise approximation is widely used for spin qubits and should be well valid given the unknown random nature of the background noise fluctuations.
 For the two metrics that depend on time, the entanglement entropy and the spin-spin correlation function, we determine both at the time, $J_0t=100$.
 Most of this work must be done numerically, though some analytic expressions can be obtained for $L=2$.
-We demonstrate that the results for the spin-spin correlation function indeed behave as we expect---we find that they stay close to their initial values in cases that the level spacing ratios and entanglement entropy indicate localization, while they deviate significantly in cases where the other two metrics would indicate a thermal ``phase''.
+We demonstrate that the results for the spin-spin correlation function indeed behave as we expect---we find that they stay close to their initial values in cases that the level spacing ratios and entanglement entropy indicate localization, while they deviate significantly in cases where the other two metrics would indicate a delocalized ``phase''.
 We also note that the functions initially oscillate, but are damped out over a time scale $T_S$.
-We determine $T_S$ by inspecting the calculated spin-spin correlation results; we find that $T_S$ decreases with increasing $\sigma_h$ for fixed $\sigma_J$ in the thermal ``phase'', but becomes constant in the localized ``phase''.
+We determine $T_S$ by inspecting the calculated spin-spin correlation results; we find that $T_S$ decreases with increasing $\sigma_h$ for fixed $\sigma_J$ in the delocalized ``phase'' but becomes constant in the localized ``phase''.
 We believe that the currently existing semiconductor spin qubit systems with only a few dots should enable a direct observation of the predicted saturation of $T_S$, thus indicating MBL.